-Item Description Download .pcap If it is selected, the packets from the specified mirror port can be downloaded for analysis.
-Mirror Port One and only one port is selected as the mirror port, to which traffic is to be forwarded.
+Item Description Download .pcap Packets coming from the mirrored Tx/Rx Port(s), mirrored VPN can be captured and downloaded periodically (duration).
 Mirrored Tx Port Port(s) whose outbound traffic will be forwarded to the mirror port.
 Mirrored Rx Port Port(s) whose inbound traffic will be forwarded to the mirror port.
+Mirrored VPN VPN(s) that the incoming and outgoing packets will be forwarded to the mirror VPN.
+All - Capture the packets within all VPN tunnels.
+LAN to LAN - Capture the packets within the selected LAN to

+LAN VPN tunnels.

+Remote Dial-in User - Capture specified remote dial-in account ckets within the

-Setting Capture All Packets - All packets will be captured for analysis.
-Capture with Filter - Only the packets filtered by ICMP, TCP, UDP, or TCP/UDP will be captured for analysis.
-Duration Set a period of time for Vigor router to capture the packets.
+Setting Capture All Packets - All packers analysis. ets will be ca aptured for

+Capture with Filter - Only the UDP, or TCP/UDP will be captu

+Duration Set a period of time for Vigor r outer to cap ture the packets.

 Filter Settings It is available only when Capture with Filter is selected.
 Protocol - Filter the packet by using Any, ICMP, TCP, UDP, and TCP/UDP.
 IP Address - Filter the packet by IP address.
 If Customized IP is selected, please enter an IP address in the entry box.
 Port - It is available when TCP, UDP, or TCP/UDP is selected as the Protocol.
 Select Any or Customize Port.
+If Customize

-If Customize Port is selected, please enter a port number in the entry box.
+Port is selected, please enter a port number r in the entry box.

 Start Click to begin the packet capturing.

+Diagnostics >> Port Mirror/Packet Capture

+Continuously Send All Packets to Mirror Port Download .pcap

+P1 P2

+WAN1 WAN2 Mirror Port

+Mirrored Tx Port ✓ <

+Mirrored Rx Port V V

+Status: Capturing Setting © Capture All Packets Capture with Filter

+Duration 60 v (seconds)

+Start Stop

+Stop Click to terminate the scanning g job.

+Download Click to download the packet capture result as a file with the file format, pcap.

-After finishing all the settings here, please click OK to save the configuration.
+After finishing all the settings here, please click \mathbf{OK} to save the configuration.

-VII-1-11 Traffic Graph
+VII-1-12 Traffic Graph

 Click Diagnostics and click Traffic Graph to open the web page.
-Choose WAN1/WAN2 Bandwidth, Sessions, Ping Detect, daily or weekly for viewing different traffic graph.
+Choose WAN1/WAN3/WAN5/WAN6/WAN7/WAN8 Bandwidth, Sessions, daily or weekly for viewing different traffic graph.
 Click Reset to zero the accumulated RX/TX (received and transmitted) data of WAN.
 Click Refresh to renew the graph at any time.

 The horizontal axis represents time.
 Yet the vertical axis has different meanings.
-For WAN1/WAN2 Bandwidth chart, the numbers displayed on vertical axis represent the numbers of the transmitted and received packets in the past.
+For WAN1/WAN3/WAN5/WAN6/WAN7/WAN8 Bandwidth chart, the numbers displayed on vertical axis represent the numbers of the transmitted and received packets in the past.